liuzhengwei127/SJTU/data_structure/exersize_class/README.md

     not finished.

 **description**:
-    To divide a concave polygon to a convex polygon.
+    To split a concave polygon into convex polygons.